Fruitful-Network-Development/webDZ/docs/unified_server‑stack_environment.md

   **Admin CANNOT (by default):**
   > Modify or browse client business data outside provisioned admin modules
   > Collapse structure with content or bypass shape constraints

-**PLATFORM DATA**
-  *shaping the space, not filling it.*
-Tables:
-  - Registry-backed
-  - Archetype-validated
-  - Not tenant-scoped unless explicitly bound
-Lists:
-  - Ordered references (not categories)
-  - Used to resolve ordinals and structural linkage

 #### Component Hierarchy (Conceptual)
 ```